Best 380 Pistols for Concealed Carry and Pocketed Protection

 Say what you want to say about Glock, but they make a reliable firearm.
 The Glock 42 is no different, and like most Glocks, it runs like an absolute clock.

 The simplistic design makes it easy to operate and far from confusing.
-Glock makes plug and play guns.
+Glock makes plug-and-play guns.

 The Glock 42 is a pocket pistol-sized firearm intended for concealed carry.
-The lightweight gun comes in at 12.17 ounces, and it can be easily carried in near any manner you choose.
+The lightweight gun comes in at 12.17 ounces, and it can be easily carried in nearly any manner you choose.
 With the right holster, it’s a safe and comfortable pocket pistol.
 With an IWB rig, it’s as close to invisible as a gun can get.
 Heck, the gun is so small it disappears with an OWB rig.

 Small and light 380 ACPs are snappy and often painful to shoot and handle.
 With that being said, the Glock 42 isn’t the smallest gun on the market, but it’s a much easier shooting handgun because of it.
 Glock’s little 380 found an excellent way to be easy to conceal and carry while remaining easy to shoot.
 Like every other Glock on the market, the Glock 42 makes it easy to find holsters, triggers, aftermarket magazines, and beyond.